sethbrasile/personal-blog/content/posts/microsoft-copilot-365-copilot-copilot-plus-recall.md

 This is where my actual inner "conspiracy theorist" comes out.
 If you didn't want this feature, and I didn't want this feature...
 Who...
 Who did want this feature?

 I'm going to take a stab and say it's whoever also decided this database should be stored in plain text.
-I guarantee even if they "fix" this and encrypt this database in the future, they will still leave the door cracked open in some way.
+I guarantee even if they "fix" this and encrypt this database in the future, they will still leave the door propped open in some way.

+## Thoughts on improving this situation

+I have a friend who has decided to get a faraday cage and start keeping his family's devices in it whenever they're not in use.
+He's a security nut and consults on cyber security for a living, so you might argue he's prone to being overly cautious... but is he though?
+It's absolutely bonkers to me that this is a real thing.
+I've been thinking through it...
+On the one hand I think it's completely insane to accept this reality and put your devices inside of... a faraday cage??
+How completely extra is that?
+But at the same time..
+We're all in this very real situation where we literally NEED these devices to exist in our culture and economy, but they present the very real downside of having to be a complacent subject to constant surveillance in order to participate..
+Sure, the surveillance is "opt-in" but how can a human being be an effective member of society and capable of economic output without opting in?
+You really can't, at least in many industries..
+So unless I quit doing tech stuff and move north to become a lumberjack (I feel like there's a "logger" pun in here somewhere) I might actually have to consider it.. ?

+I do feel like we need to come together and take back some control or something..
+I'm not sure how though.
+The legislation I linked above is a step in the right direction, but I don't think we should rely completely on our lawmakers since we don't know how many of them actually have our best interests in mind.

+## Closing Thoughts

+I'm on the fence about the faraday cage lol, but at least this whole "Recall" situation to some extent further validates my decision many years ago to remove Microsoft from my life.
+If only I could remove them from my work.
+They own github and vscode so it's tough.
+I try to replace those a few times a year and I always go back.

 [privacy]: https://www.commerce.senate.gov/2023/7/smart-devices-appliances-with-hidden-microphones-cameras-must-be-disclosed-to-consumers